-As the rain poured through the leaky roof onto a sea of empty red seats a pensive and grimacing Erik ten Hag must have known what was coming, what was already been said into microphones above him.
+As the rain poured through the leaky roof onto a sea of empty red seats a pensive and grimacing Erik ten Hag must have known what was coming, what was already being said into microphones above him.

 The ex-Manchester United punditry pile-ons threaten to tip into caricature these days and although it might have been a performance of effervescent incompetence, of magnificent genre-defining passivity, you would have expected a little more appreciation for the context from Gary Neville et al.